al3xknutsen/mousemove/README.md

 # MouseMove
-MouseMove is a utility for moving the mouse cursor automatically at certain intervals.
+MouseMove is a utility for moving the mouse cursor automatically at certain time intervals.

 ## Features
 * Move cursor either to absolute positions, or with relative distances